tzcoolman/DSCN/README.md

 a_file.
 A tumor-tissue **expression profile**.
 It can be sequencing data or array expression data.

 b_file.
 A tumor vs normal tissue **fold change (FC)** profile **Fold change is a value between 0 and positive infinity.
-It can not be log-fold-change (logFC). logFC would have negative value that would generate negative eigen-value and result in failure of the spectral clustering
+It can not be log-fold-change (logFC). logFC would have negative value that would generate negative eigen-value and result in failure of the spectral clustering.**

 c_file.
 A cell-line **expression profile**.
 It can be sequencing data or array expression data.

 d_file.
-A cell-line CRISPR screening profile.
-It can be from CRISPR screening or RNAi data.
+A cell-line **CRISPR screening** profile.
+RNAi data is also supported.

 e_file.
-A Protein-protein interaction (PPI) network.
-STRING human PPI V10 with no cut-off is used as the example.
+A Protein-protein interaction (**PPI**) network.
+[STRING](https://string-db.org/cgi/download?sessionId=bZvjml3QVCPG) human PPI V10 with no cut-off is used as the example.
 PPI networks from other sources such as PathPPI can also be used.

 f_file.
 A target file indicating the designated set of targets.
-A subset of target genes of FDA approved drug from DrugBank database is used in the example.
+A subset of target genes of FDA approved drug from **DrugBank** database is used in the example.
 But any gene (target) can be potentially used.

 **Genesets in a_file, b_file, c_file, d_file and e_file need to be identical.
 Genes in f_file need to be a subset of the identical geneset.**